slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You'll never respect them if you don’t reward them accordingly.
 Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
 Usually people leave managers, not companies.

-Good employeees are not easy to find.
+Good employees are not easy to find.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.
-A good employee willfully overcompensates you.

 > *'Everybody wants to hire the best.
 Few of them actually pay them like they're the best.' -- Naval Ravikant*